isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

 ## Foreign Key Constraints

-- **Avoid foreign key constraints, unless you are in departments that specifically require you use them.**
+- **Avoid foreign key constraints, unless you are in a department that specifically requires you use them.**
   MySQL allows you to define foreign key constraints.
   They come at a price:
     - Foreign key constraints can only refer to columns in the same database instance, but our schemas have more data than fits into a single schema, and often requires you work across database instances using multiple handles.